UNITED STATES DISASTER RESPONSE

 Winter storms in Texas

 Emergency funding supported relief efforts in the Texas, Central Texas and North Texas Conferences.
-Flood assessments are ongoing and cleaning kits were delivered to communities where burst pipes caused damage to homes, buildings and churches.
+Cleaning kits were delivered to communities where burst pipes caused damage to homes, buildings and churches.
 UMCOR-trained local early response teams deployed.
+A recovery grant was awarded to the Texas Conference to support the repair of homes.

 - Hurricanes Sally and Zeta